 Section 102: Intent

-102.1 It is the intent of this zoning bylaw to provide for orderly community growth, to further the purposes established in Section 4302 of the Act, and to implement the intent of the Danville Town Plan.
+102.1 It is the intent of this zoning bylaw to provide for orderly community growth, to further the purposes established in Section 4302 of the Act, and to implement the Danville Town Plan.

 102.2 Local, State and Federal governments may also regulate certain aspects of land use.
 This bylaw in no way supersedes such regulations and compliance with this zoning bylaw in no way implies compliance with such regulations.
 Such regulations include but are not limited to Town Ordinances, environmental laws established by the Agency of Natural Resources or the Department of Environmental Conservation, or agricultural regulations established by the Secretary of Agriculture, etc.